The Great Books Seminar: Great Thinkers who Shaped Western Civilization

 Discussion and debate are spirited, and the learning experience enhanced as students get to know one another in a retreat-like environment.
 Participants stay onsite during the seminar and enjoy meals together at the beautiful Oak Ridge Conference Center in Chaska, MN (no exceptions to this policy.)

-A one-hour orientation is held about six weeks prior to each seminar and a one-hour closure session is held about six weeks subsequent to each seminar.
+A one-hour orientation is held about six weeks prior to each seminar and a 90-minute closure session is held about six weeks subsequent to each seminar.

 Great Books qualifies as a three-credit elective for graduate business and law students.
 Students in other St. Thomas graduate programs are welcomed, but should check with their program advisor as to whether it can apply to their degree plan.

 Each seminar section is limited to 20 participants.
 If space is available, the seminar will be open to alumni.
 We are able to offer alumni reduced tuition.